freeradical13/freeradical13.github.io/index.md

 and Helium) may not have more than 2 electrons and the valence orbital of all other elements may not have more than 8 electrons (although inner orbitals sometimes have more).
 This is very important because the primary determinant of an element's behavior is its electron configuration of its valence orbital.
-Atoms tend to bond together or chemically react in such a way that each atom's valence orbital wants to be "full" - 2 electrons for period 1 and 8 electrons for the other periods (the [octet rule][]).
+Atoms tend to bond together or chemically react in such a way that each atom's valence orbital wants to be "full" as that is the most stable configuration - 2 electrons for period 1 and 8 electrons for all other periods (the [octet rule][]).
 This means that columns have generally similar behavior since columns are generally grouped by the number of electrons in the valence orbital.
 There are 18 numbered and 6 named groups:

 [![32-column periodic table](images/32-column_periodic_table-a.png)][periodic table image]